 "To make sense of what started to happen after Amazon rolled out Marketplace, you have to understand that things get really weird when you run an unbounded search at internet-scale.
 When you remove “normal” constraints imposed by the physical world, the scale can get so massive that all of the normal approaches start to break down."

 Walmart had solved these almost-impossible problems for a business of its scale, and engineered a genuine marvel of the modern world focused on thinking small to stamp out any possible inefficiency and optimize its shelf space.
 Amazon found a way around the problems of price negotiation or just-in-time stock delivery with limited shelf space: make as many shelves as necessary and let vendors list their goods at whatever price they like.
 In the digital world, the idea of endless shelves is not absurd, and bidding vendors down to the best price for your customers is not necessary: you just need to make sure customers can reliably discover the best products at the lowest prices.

-After solving the vendor bottleneck problem, the next issue raised by unbounded search and infinite shelf space was computing power and data storage.
-Engineers had to wait weeks to get servers provisioned etc. So, Amazon began to build a platform that would allow its software engineers to provision on-demand resources immediately.
+Searching efficiently over endless shelves requires enormous computing power and data storage.
+Engineers had to wait weeks to get servers provisioned.
+So, Amazon began to build a platform that would allow its software engineers to provision on-demand resources immediately.
 Moreover, they couldn't develop features on the website fast enough to take advantage of all the merchandising opportunities.

 This should remind you of Andreas Antonopoulos' point about how we're in the midst of a move from closed organizations, to platforms accessible through APIs, to open protocols.
 Platforms spring up as a necessity borne from unbound searches running at internet scale.